This Potato Goulash is completely vegetarian and a common weeknight dinner meal during the cold winter months in Austria.

 The Goulash "mutated" in each region in its own way.

 Local cooks would always use locally available ingredients to serve with common popular side dishes from the region.

-We in Tyrol (alps) serve the potato goulash with dark Black bread (It's a bread type and it's not burned!) or with small Semmelknödel (round bread dumplings).
+We in Tyrol (western Austrian alps) serve this goulash with dark black bread (It's a bread type, and it's not burned!) or with a light lettuce salad.

-A Cabbage Salad with a simple vinegar dressing and caraway seeds is a great idea too with the potato goulash.
-I love a bowl of the meatless goulash with a simple green salad.
+A cabbage salad with a simple vinegar dressing and caraway seeds is a great idea too with the soup.
+I also recommend serving this soup with ground horseradish and a scarlet runner beans salad.